 4. Check the 301s were implemented correctly

-Now I know you can run header checkers and trawl through GWT but for being able to instantly check any number page’s server status; SEOTools for Excel really is AMAZING.
+Now I know you can run header checkers and trawl through GWT but for being able to best online casino instantly check any number page’s server status; SEOTools for Excel really is AMAZING.
 If you don’t currently have SEOTools installed then I really cannot stress how quickly you should install it.

 SEOTools for Excel has been around for a while now but essentially is a large suite of invaluable SEO tools accessed via your Excel ad-ins panel: